They always contain an idea that somehow contradicts the idea of the principal clause.

 However dark the night is we'll have to continue our way.

 Как ни темна ночь нам придется продолжать путь.

 In this case the action in the subordinate clause is represented as a fact not as supposition.

-Young as the King was, he was known a one of the braved Knights of Europe.
+However young as the King was, he was known as one of the braved Knights of Europe.

 Как ни молод был король, он был известен как храбрейший рыцарь Европы.